pyproject-nix/pyproject.nix/doc/src/builders/overriding.md

 - [PEP-517](https://peps.python.org/pep-0517/) build systems

-Uv, like most Python package managers, installs binary wheels by default, and it's solver doesn't take into account bootstrapping dependencies.
+Uv, like most Python package managers, installs binary wheels by default, and its solver doesn't take into account bootstrapping dependencies.
 When building from an sdist instead of a wheel build systems will need to be added.

 ## Fixups